Studio: Focus Features

 Producer: Eric Gitter, Peter Schwerin, Kelly McCormick, Charlize Theron, A.J.
 Dix, Beth Kono

-Stars: Charlize Theron, James McAvoy, John Goodman, Til Schweiger, Eddie Marsan, Sofia Boutella, Roland Moller, Johannes Johannesson, James Faulkner, Bill Skarsgard, Barbara Sukowa, Toby Jones
+Stars: Charlize Theron, James McAvoy, John Goodman, Til Schweiger, Eddie Marsan, Sofia Boutella, Roland Moller, Johannes Haukur Johannesson, James Faulkner, Barbara Sukowa, Toby Jones, Bill Skarsgard

 During the downfall of the Berlin Wall, a covert spy is tasked with retrieving a secret list that will expose a double agent.